-3.4.1 An FHP shall be approved by acceptance if:

-- a) validated by a RFP; - b) adds less than 20% of the operator's assigned SHS area, by compartment per decade; - c) the harvest area (ha) does not exceed 100% of the total operator assigned SHS area for core and contingency by compartment per decade as tracked in the GDP; - d) it adheres to all ground rules; and - e) all other affected forest operators have agreed to the FHP in writing.
+- 3.4.1 An FHP shall be approved by acceptance if: - a) validated by a RFP; - b) adds less than 20% of the area sequenced in the SHS, by compartment per decade; - c) the harvest area (ha) does not exceed 100% of the total area in the SHS by compartment per decade as tracked in the GDP; and - d) it adheres to all ground rules as per the FHP checklist. (see Appendix 1)

 Alberta shall notify the organization by acknowledging acceptance within 5 working days of submission when the document meets the requirements for acceptance.
 Where the FHP does not meet one or more of the above standards, the FHP shall undergo a full review by Alberta with a response provided to the company within 30 days.
-Variances from the SHS shall be reported in a format acceptable to Alberta. (see section 4.1.2)
+Variances from the SHS shall be reported in a format acceptable to Alberta (see section 4.1.1).

-- 3.4.2 If a CA was completed, the FHP shall undergo a full review by Alberta to ensure the direction in the CA has been implemented. - 3.4.3 All FHPs submitted by operators who harvest more than 30,000 m each year from crown land, must be validated by a RFP.
-Validation means that, the OGRs were followed, the SHS was followed or variances identified, and all affected operators have agreed (email is acceptable) to the design. (see section 5.1.1) - 3.4.4 Other forest operators affected by the FHP must agree, in writing, with the FHP before it will be approved.
-If agreement between other forest operators and the FMA holder cannot be achieved after substantial discussion, and the process has been well documented, the dispute resolution process under OGR 5.1.1 shall be used.
+- 3.4.2 If a CA was completed, the FHP shall undergo a full Alberta referral and review to ensure the direction in the CA has been implemented. - 3.4.3 All FHPs submitted by operators who harvest more than 30,000 m each year from crown land, must be validated by a RFP.
+Validation means that, the OGRs were followed, the SHS was followed or variances identified, and all affected operators have agreed to the design. (see section 5.1.1) - 3.4.4 Other forest operators affected by the FHP must agree, in writing, with the FHP before it will be approved.
+If agreement between other forest operators and the

+FMA holder cannot be achieved after substantial discussion, and the process has been well documented, the dispute resolution process under OGR 5.1.1 shall be used.